 Ebenezer and Isabel fade from view.
-Scrooge's voice trails away as he sees Christmas Present beside him, hack in the bedroom
+Scrooge's voice trails away as he sees a projection of Christmas Present on his bedroom wall.

 Christmas Present Scrooge, my time upon this little planet is very brief.
 I must leave you now.
 Scrooge But we still have so much to talk about!
 Haven't we?
 Christmas Present There is never enough time to say or do all the things we would wish.
 The thing is to try to do as much as you can with the time that you have.